shuang-jie/Shuangjie-Zhang/content/authors/admin/_index.md

 highlight_name: true
 ---

 Shuangjie Zhang is a Ph.D.
 Candidate in Statistics supervised by professor Juhee Lee at University of California, Santa Cruz.
-Before that, he earned his master degree from Duke University advised by professor Sueya T Tokdar.
+Before that, he earned his master degree from Duke University advised by professor Surya T Tokdar.
 He is currently doing research in the field of Bayesian high-dimensional data and multivariate data.
 In the application, he draw motivations from microbiome data and ecological data for analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.